roman-milk/roman-milk.github.io/penny.md

+===

- ****** Penny Ch.
-04 ****** byJust_Plain_Bob© I decided to take the afternoon off and go home and have it out with Penny.
+I decided to take the afternoon off and go home and have it out with Penny.
 As I drove home I wondered why Penny had never mentioned her new schedule to me.
 Stupid question I immediately thought; if she told me she would lose her two days to play with Mark or whoever.
 Fucking bitch!
 It was amazing how quickly I went from "Separation is not an option" and "We will work it out" to outright hatred and disgust.
 She had been fucking around on me for at least six months and all the time pretending to be my loving and faithful wife.

  I turned onto my block and sure enough there was Mark's car in the drive.
 I pulled up and parked at the curb and headed on into the house.
 I heard the sounds from the bedroom as soon as I was inside the door.
 I headed for the bedroom and as I approached it I heard them laughing and talking so I stopped just short of the door to listen.